ITNurse/patient-summary-app/docs/pan-canadian-patient-summary.md

 # Pan-Canadian Patient Summary (PS-CA)

-## Introduction

-The Pan-Canadian Patient Summary (PS-CA) is a standardized extract of a patient’s health record designed to support continuity of care across borders and healthcare settings.
+The [Pan-Canadian Patient Summary (PS-CA)](https://www.infoway-inforoute.ca/en/featured-initiatives/patient-summary) is a standardized extract of a patient’s health record designed to support continuity of care across borders and healthcare settings.
 It is based on the International Patient Summary (IPS) standard, and adapts this global framework to the Canadian context by incorporating national terminologies and jurisdiction-specific workflows.

-The PS-CA enables clinicians to access essential health information—such as medications, allergies, and health concerns—without needing to navigate multiple systems or sift through unstructured notes.
+It enables clinicians to access essential health information—such as medications, allergies, and health concerns—without needing to navigate multiple systems or sift through unstructured notes.
 It supports both scheduled and unscheduled care, and is designed to be usable across diverse technical environments, including legacy systems and modern FHIR-based platforms.

 ![Screenshot of IPS composition showing required sections as: Header (subject, author, attester, custodian), Medication Summary, Allergies & Intolerances, and Problem List](images/ips-composition.png)
 (Image Source: https://build.fhir.org/ig/HL7/fhir-ips/Structure-of-the-International-Patient-Summary.html)